jayapriya90/distributed-key-value-store/README.md

  + -si <arg>   Sync interval (default: 5 seconds)

 <code>

-+ To run with defaults,
++ To run with defaults
 > ./coordinator

 + To run with custom read and write quorum size